shopware/shopware/src/Docs/Resources/platform-updates/2019-06-27-notification-actions.md

 ```
 {
     label: 'Button label',
-    method: this.myMethod
+    route: { name: 'sw.settings.index' }
 }
 ```
-- The method will get called when the action button was clicked.
+- `$router.push()` will get called when the action button was clicked.
-- By default the notification will be closed when the method has run.
+- By default the notification will be closed when the route change is run.
-- When no method is given the notification will close on click by default.
+- When no route is given the notification will close on click by default.
-- When `actions` is used a button bar with the actions will appear automatically in the notification.
+- When actions are in use, a button bar with the defined actions will appear automatically inside the notification.

 Full example for notification actions:
 ```